-Kobe Bryant Death Hoax Rumors Circulate As TMZ Site Goes Down
+Kobe Bryant Death Hoax Rumors Circulate As ‘TMZ’ Site Goes Down

 According to the Los Angeles Times, Kobe Bryant and four other people were on board a Sikorsky S-76 helicopter when it crashed on Sunday morning.
 No survivors were reported after the helicopter crashed into the hills above Calabasas, California, at about 10 a.m. local time, with the incident having caused a brush fire which slowed emergency response.

 Despite many indications that this tragedy is anything but a hoax, a spate of celebrity death hoaxes over the course of the past few years has lead to increased skepticism amidst the general population.
 As Politifact points out, actor Will Smith was the target of one such widespread death hoax, internet rumors having suggested that he — and his son, Jayden — had been killed in a car accident.
+The phenomenon may have become much more common with the advent of the internet and social media — particularly given the velocity of information shared via Facebook, Twitter, and Instagram — but also predates these mechanisms, as The Wrap details.
+Adam Sandler, Betty White, Cher, Jack Black, and Chevy Chase have all been the focus of such claims in the past, none of these allegations having been true.